 The vitreous gel that is in front of the retina can move around, sometimes pulling on the retina itself.
-This causes the retina to send light signals to the brain.

-- they are happening frequently and regularly
+- happen frequently and regularly

-- they come on suddenly and severely
+- come on suddenly and severely

-4. Retinal detachment or torn retina
+Retinal detachment or torn retina

 Sometimes, the vitreous gel pulls on the retina hard enough to cause damage.
 It may tear the retina or detach it from the back of the eye.